 Acamprosate (By mouth)

-Given as part of an alcohol withdrawal program.
-Helps decrease the desire to drink again.
+Helps decrease the desire to drink alcohol.

 When This Medicine Should Not Be Used

 How to Use This Medicine